onedata/onedata-documentation/doc/using_onedata/oneclient.md

 ## Options

-### Direct IO and Proxy IO modes
+### Direct I/O and Proxy I/O modes
-By default `oneclient` will automatically try to detect if it can access storage supporting mounted spaces directly, which significantly improves IO performance as all read and write operations go directly to the storage and not via the Oneprovider service.
+By default `oneclient` will automatically try to detect if it can access storage supporting mounted spaces directly, which significantly improves I/O performance as all read and write operations go directly to the storage and not via the Oneprovider service.

 This feature can be controlled using 2 command line options:

-  * `--force-proxy-io` - disables Direct IO mode, all data transfers will go via Oneprovider service
+  * `--force-proxy-io` - disables Direct I/O mode, all data transfers will go via Oneprovider service
-  * `--force-direct-io` - forces Direct IO mode, if it is not available for any of mounted spaces, `oneclient` will fail to mount
+  * `--force-direct-io` - forces Direct I/O mode, if it is not available for any of mounted spaces, `oneclient` will fail to mount

+> NOTE: Oneclient will be able to use direct I/O to a storage only if connected to the provider which supports the space with this storage.

 ### Buffering
 `oneclient` employs an in-memory buffer for input and output data blocks, which can significantly